Clumber Park walk

 As you explore the woodland you'll see lots of dead timber lying around.
 This may look untidy, but it's actually proactive conservation management.
 Clumber is in the top ten sites nationally for its impressive list of specialist deadwood creatures, who rely on this timber to make their homes.
 Some of the beetles living here only live in a handful of sites in Britain and are in danger of becoming extinct.

 After the buildings turn left at the junction.
-Continue along the roadway and through Leaping Bar Wood, passing the conservation centre on your left.
-On summer weekends you can find out more about the parks habitats and wildlife here.
+Continue along the roadway and through Leaping Bar Wood, passing The Burrow soft play area on your left.

 Once through the gates ahead, bear right back past the chapel to the main visitor facilities.
-Why not grab lunch or afternoon tea from our refurbished restaurant and browse the plant sales?
+Why not grab lunch or afternoon tea from our cafe and browse the plant sales and gift shop?

 End: Main visitor facilities